StepanBakshayev/aws-cloudwatch/README.rst

 in between two services.
 Limitation of implementation will be freeing and closing resources on any exception.
 Docker container would be stopped.
 AWS CloudWatch...
 I don't know what.

+Let me second try to consider gracefully handle errors.
+I could trace some errors to root of the programme options to show user a context.

 Setup
 =====